 The state of Hawaii also has its own rules regarding Fair Housing.
 These laws can be found in Hawaii Revised Statutes §§ 515.1- 515-20.
 In addition to the seven classes already protected under Federal Fair Housing, Hawaii’s law includes the following six classes as protected from housing discrimination:

 An example of an illegal and discriminatory rental practice under Hawaii State law would be if a landlord required a prospective tenant to be tested for HIV before the landlord was willing to rent the dwelling to the tenant.

 Hawaii Tenant’s Right to the Security Deposit

 Tenants in the state of Hawaii have the right to certain protections when it comes to the security deposit that the landlord collects.
-Hawaii’s landlord tenant law places limits on how much a landlord can collect from the tenant, reasons the landlord can make deductions from the security deposit, and how soon after tenant move out the landlord must return the security deposit to the tenant.
+Hawaii’s landlord-tenant law places limits on how much a landlord can collect from the tenant, reasons the landlord can make deductions from the security deposit, and how soon after a tenant moves out the landlord must return the security deposit to the tenant.

 Hawaii landlords are allowed to collect security deposits from each tenant at their rental properties.
 However, they are not allowed to charge more than the equivalent of one month’s rent as a security deposit.
 For example, if the monthly rent is $1,000, then the most the landlord could charge as a security deposit is $1,000.

 Hawaii law does not have specific rules for how a landlord must store a tenant’s security deposit during the tenant’s tenancy.
 The landlord-tenant law does state reasons a landlord can make deductions from the deposit.
 These include covering unpaid rent and for failing to return the keys to the property.